bansallawyers12/migrationmanager2/MYSQL_TO_POSTGRESQL_SYNTAX_REFERENCE.md

 ### Issue: Documents Table NOT NULL Constraint on signer_count

-**Problem:** After MySQL to PostgreSQL migration, creating document checklist entries fails with "Error saving '...': SQLSTATE[23502]: Not null violation: 7 ERROR: null value in column "signer_count" of relation "documents" violates not-null constraint".
+**Problem:** After MySQL to PostgreSQL migration, creating documents (including document checklists, receipt uploads, invoice PDFs, etc.) fails with "Error saving '...': SQLSTATE[23502]: Not null violation: 7 ERROR: null value in column "signer_count" of relation "documents" violates not-null constraint".
 The `documents` table has a NOT NULL constraint on the `signer_count` column that MySQL may have allowed to be NULL or had implicit defaults, but PostgreSQL strictly enforces.

 **MySQL Approach:**
 ```php